Why study with us?

-- Top 15 university for Student Satisfaction* (National Student Survey 2016).
+- Top 10 university for Student Satisfaction* in the National Student Survey (NSS) 2017.

 - 19th in the Guardian university league tables 2018 for Student Satisfaction (course) in Geography and Environmental Studies.

-- 95% working or in further study (Forestry) National Student Survey 2016.
+- 100% in work &/or in further study (Environmental Conservation) National Student Survey 2017.